| |

 You can find inspiration on Pinterest, use any of these cool ideas, or let your kids go.
 This winter hat craft kids activity is both a fun and educational so it's perfect for your young learners!

-10. Make a car track on the floor
+10. Make a Car Track on the Floor

 Even your older kids can have fun with this indoor activity!
+It's a perfect way to combine creativity with active play.

 Use washi tape or painter's tape to mark off a track.
 Your kids can enjoy racing their toy cars and other vehicles on these tracks.

-11. Make marshmallow and toothpick structures
+11. Make Marshmallow and Toothpick Structures

 If your kids are looking for a more challenging activity, marshmallow structures are the way to go.
+This combines engineering, creativity, and (eventually) a tasty treat!

 Use toothpicks and marshmallows to create different kinds of shapes and structures.
 You can make different "awards", like most creative, tallest, etc.

 Gumdrops work very well, too!
+Try creating:

-12. Enjoy a knitting, crocheting, or sewing class
+12. Enjoy a Knitting, Crocheting, or Sewing Class

 Your kids may enjoy learning how to knit, crochet, or sew.
 My younger boys learned how to sew using A Simple Start to Sewing Video Lessons found on You ARE An Artist.
 I was SO glad to have these videos to teach my boys since I struggle with sewing.